akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 105: Wednesday June 9, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Finished Easy 4, just started Easy 6

+**My Feelings**: All I did today was pain nap and work and I can't say I loved it.
+Maybe I'll feel differently about it at the end of the week.

 ### Day 104: Tuesday June 8, 2021

 **Pomodoros Completed**: 6